-Exam Board & Specification Code: Head of Department: English Language AQA 8700 English Literature AQA 8702 Mrs S Murray
+Exam Board & Specification Code: English Language AQA 8700 English Literature AQA 8702 Heads of Department: Mrs S Murray

 The AQA English Language and English Literature qualifications are two distinct GCSE subjects, taught alongside one another from the summer term of Year 9.
 All assessment is by closed text examination at the end of the course.